School Resources & Admissions Information

 General education or program specified prerequisite courses can be taken at any accredited community college or university.
 Students then transfer to Loma Linda University School of Allied Health Professions to complete their Allied Health degrees.

-If you are still curious about LLU or not quite sure which allied health program interests you yet, we invite you to review our online information and then lets talk.
-Feel free to contact the program director or advisor of the program(s) that interest you or call our main school phone number or email us.
-We will be happy to talk to you.
-We also have a full time recruiter that visits many colleges local to LLU and around the United States.
+If you are still curious about LLU or not quite sure which allied health program interests you yet, we invite you to review our online program information and then lets meet and talk.
+Contact the program or advisor of the program(s) that interest you or call our main school phone number or email us.
+We also invite you to attend one of our information sessions or our Annual Open House which is usually held in January.
+We also have a school recruiter that visits many colleges local to LLU and around the United States.
 You may also visit us on our campus.
 It is best to call ahead and make an appointment or sign up to take a tour.
 Our program directors and advisors are available Monday through Friday during normal business hours.

 Step 1- Apply to LLU Online